10 science backed reasons why chocolate is good for you

-We must admit we are often pretty down on refined sugar and chocolate here at Lumity.
-But with Easter around the corner we decided to come up with some reasons why it’s good for you.
+We believe that a little bit of what you fancy does you good here at Lumity.
+So with Easter around the corner we decided to come up with some reasons why chocolate is good for you.
 In moderation, of course.

 This week you are likely to be surrounded by chocolate.
 And that’s not necessarily a bad thing as chocolate does have some significant health benefits.